This Might Be the Best Time Ever to Start Driving With Uber in New York

 Want to Drive With Uber?

 As an Uber contractor, you’re responsible for setting your schedule and motivating yourself to work — no one is keeping tabs on you.
-Your earnings will be calculated by adding a base fare, plus time and distance traveled after your pickup, and Uber charges a service fee (20-35% depending on your city).
+Your earnings will be calculated by adding a base fare, plus time and distance traveled after your pickup, and Uber charges a service fee.
 You also get to keep 100% of your tips, an option the company recently added to its app.

 If you want to give it a try there are a few things to keep in mind.
 You must be at least 21 years old, have three years of driving experience, have an in-state driver’s license, a clean driving record and be able to pass a criminal background check.